-The Central Arizona College Foundation serves and supports the For more information on federal financial aid programs: college as a two-year institution of higher education with the • primary role of providing student scholarships.
-The Foundation • receives donations from individuals, organizations, corporations and • foundations to fund these scholarships.
+The Central Arizona College Foundation serves and supports the college as a two-year institution of higher education with the primary role of providing student scholarships.
+The Foundation receives donations from individuals, organizations, corporations and foundations to fund these scholarships.